winglang/wing/docs/docs/02-concepts/01-preflight-and-inflight.md

 ## Combining preflight and inflight code

 Preflight and inflight functions can be grouped together using classes.
+A preflight class (the default kind of class) can contain both preflight and inflight methods, as well as preflight and inflight properties.

 Here's a class that models a queue that can replay its messages.
 A `cloud.Bucket` stores the history of messages, and a `cloud.Counter` helps with sequencing each new message as it's added to the queue.